davepinch/pinchy.cc/content/topics/places/parks/state-parks/interstate-park/laurentide-ice-sheet/snippet-cenozoic-era-quaternary-period-1-1.md

 ---
-title: "The presence of older glacial deposits south of the Interstate Park demonstrates that the Laurentide Ice Sheet repeated glaciated it and surrounding areas over the Pleistocene Epoch."
+title: "Laurentide Ice Sheet of Interstate Park (Wikipedia)" ✂️: "The presence of older glacial deposits south of the Interstate Park demonstrates that the Laurentide Ice Sheet repeated glaciated it and surrounding areas over the Pleistocene Epoch."
 citation: >-
   Wikipedia contributors.
 (2025, January 5).
 Interstate Park.
 In *Wikipedia, The Free Encyclopedia*.
 Retrieved 17:37, February 28, 2025, from https://en.wikipedia.org/w/index.php?title=Interstate_Park&oldid=1267623150
 interstate park of: Laurentide Ice Sheet